Horn Park

 Conclusion & Next Steps

-The Royal Greenwith digital inclusion team intend to deepen their understanding of Horn Park by organising a follow‑up workshop or meetup with residents to validate the assumptions and potential interventions identified through the mapping process.
+The Royal Greenwich digital inclusion team intend to deepen their understanding of Horn Park by organising a follow‑up workshop or meetup with residents to validate the assumptions and potential interventions identified through the mapping process.
 The team will maintain close collaboration with the local public health steering group to identify further opportunities for engagement and ensure ongoing alignment with local priorities.